M4LW0R3/Ping-Pong/README.md

 # Ping Pong

-#Designer:
+# Designer:
    khalid

-#Description
+#Description.
 This is a ping pong program where by it detects numbers divisible by Numbers 3, 5, 15, in that: if it's divisible by 3 its gives an output of ping , 5 gives pong and 15 pingpong.

-#Installation Requirements
+#Installation Requirements.

  Internet connection.
  web browser.

-#Known Bugs
+#Known Bugs.

 runs slow when theres in slow internet conncetion.

 #Technologies used: